-Slow cookers are energy-efficient, as we have learned above.
-They use less electricity meaning they will save you some money when it comes to your electricity bill.
-Modern slow cookers can also function as multicookers combining several appliance functions into one, therefore, saving you money to buy multiple single appliances.
+As we have learned above, slow cookers are energy-efficient.
+They use less electricity, meaning they will save you some money when it comes to your electricity bill.
+Modern slow cookers can also function as multicookers, combining several appliance functions into one, therefore saving you money by buying multiple single appliances.

 4. They are energy efficient

 Slow cookers use little amounts of electricity without wasting energy.
-If you are conscious about saving energy, consider a slow cooker.
-Additionally, if it is multifunctional, it will save you on power because you will only use the appliance, rather than using multiple appliances.
+If you are conscious about saving energy, consider getting a slow cooker.
+Additionally, if it is multifunctional, it will save you power because you will only use the appliance rather than multiple appliances.

 5. They are easy to clean

 Slow cookers are easy to clean.
 The inner pot is removable and is often non-stick, making cleaning easier.
-Moreover, you can buy plastic, disposable liners for the appliance, making cleaning it easy as you will only remove the liner and toss it in the garbage.
+Moreover, you can buy plastic, disposable liners for the appliances, making cleaning them easy as you will only remove the liner and toss them in the garbage.
 A quick rinse or wipe of the pot and lid is all that you will need.

 6. It can cook almost everything